DantzigC0de/DantzigC0de/README.md

 - :zap: In my free time, I'm learning all the time, playing videogames or listening podcasts :).

-- :mailbox:How to reach me: Gmail:rdiazcven@gmail.com
+- :mailbox:How to reach me: Gmail: rdiazcven@gmail.com
 </div>
 <!-- Tech stack icons -->
 <h2>Languages and Tools</h2>